 Stepping Into the Unknown: The Discomfort and Joy of Learning.

 Learning something new can be incredibly exciting.
 It sparks curiosity, brings inspiration, and opens up possibilities you hadn’t imagined.
-But let’s be honest, it can also be deeply uncomfortable.
+But let’s be honest, it can also be uncomfortable.

 But this discomfort got me thinking about the musicians I work with.
 Many of them come to learn Timani after years away from any formal study, diving back into anatomy and movement science over a 3-year certification course.
 For some, it’s been decades since they last opened a textbook.
 And now, they’re preparing for exams and presentations.
-That takes courage.
+That takes courage!

 They often face the same inner resistance I’m feeling now.
 But they get through it in great ways, gaining a deep embodied understanding of how the body works in relation to playing and singing, something that transforms not just performance, but also teaching and health.